pcanz/pPEG/Readme.md

 The `<extend>` notation is an escape-hatch that allows a grammar to be extended with custom programming language parser functions.
 Extension functions may occasionally be needed to define gnarly syntax that is beyond the power of a Context Free Grammar, or any syntax that could not be defined with PEG grammar rules.

+##   Implicit Rules

+It is usually an error for a grammar to use a rule name that is not defined in the grammar.
+The exception is implicit rule names that have pre-defined built-in definitions.

+Implicit rule names all start with an underscore, followed by a capital letter or a digit:

+        Implicit = '_' [A-Z0-9] [a-zA-Z0-9_-]*

+Implicit rules are the same as other rules, so because they start with an underscore they can only define an anonymous literal match.

+When writing a grammar it is best to avoid the use of grammar rule names that could have an implicit definition (i.e. names starting with an underscore followed by a capital letter or digit).
+Doing that will guarantee an error message if the definition of a rule name has been forgotten.

+But implicit rules names are just ordinary rule names that can be defined as usual.
+An explicit grammar rule definition will take precedence over any implicit definition.

+###  Implicit Character Codes

+All Unicode character codes can be identified with an implicit rule name.
+These names are literally interpreted as the hexadecimal value for a character code.

+For example, the rule name `_1234` implicitly matches the Unicode hex value `1234`, as if it had been defined with a string escape code like this:

+    _1234 = '\u1234'

+Implicit character code rule names are particularly useful for control codes which can not otherwise be defined in a pPEG grammar without the help of programming language string escape codes.

+For example:

+    _9  = '\t'   # Unicode 9 is a tab character
+    _A  = '\n'
+    _D  = '\r'

+Implicit character code rule names may use a hyphen to define a range of character codes.
+For example:

+    _0-FFFF = [\u0000-\uFFFF]

+Implicit rule names that directly represent character codes should not be redefined.

+### Other Implicit Rules

+In addition to the intrinsic character code rule names pPEG defines a few other implicit rule names:

+    _TAB = _9
+    _LF  = _A
+    _CR  = _D
+    _BS  = _5C
+    _DQ  = _22
+    _BT  = _60
+    _ANY = _0-10FFFF

+    _EOL = _A-D
+    _WS  = _9-D / ' '
+    _NL  = _LF / _CR _LF?
+    _EOF = !_ANY

+    _    = _WS*

+The end-of-line rule `_EOL` matches `_CR` or `_LF`, but it will also match vertical-tab or form-feed characters, which are normally not used.

+The `_WS` rule for white-space will match a space character or control characters for tab and the end-of-line codes.
+It only matches ASCII white-space, and not other Unicode white-space category characters.
+A grammar can define its own white-space rule if that is required.

+By convention the underscore rule `_` is used to match white-space.
+For convenience it is defined to match the same as `_WS*` (any number of white-space characters).
+This is a useful default, but it is expected that grammars will often define their own `_` rule for specific white-space matching.

+Additional implicit rule names, such as for Unicode categories, may be added in the future.
+Adding additional implicit rule names in the future will not create any problems with backward compatibility because explicit grammar rule definitions will always take precedence over any implicit definitions.

+##  Escape Codes

+The use of implicit rule names allows pPEG grammars to be written without the use of string escape codes.
+This allows grammars to be copied verbatim from quoted strings into raw strings, or into text files.

+In the pPEG grammar itself the space-separator `_` rule is the only rule that requires control codes:

+    _ = ([ \t\n\r]+ / '#' ~[\n\r]*)*

+With implicit rule names if can be defined without escape codes:

+    _ = (_WS+ / '#' ~_EOL*)*

+For pPEG grammar portability it is best to avoid the use of escape codes.
+If a grammar is written in a programming language as a quoted string literal value, then escape codes may be used.
+But this use of escape codes is only to express the text of the grammar.
+The escape codes are a programming language encoding notation that has no significance in the actual pPEG grammar text string.

+##  Portable Grammars

+If a grammar is expressed in a raw string, or in a text file, then there are no escapes codes.
+This makes for easy to read grammar rules.

+For example, here is a fragment of the JSON grammar:

+    Str    = '"' chars* '"'
+    chars  = ~(_0-1F / '\' / '"')+ / '\' esc
+    esc    = ["\/bfnrt] / 'u' [0-9a-fA-F]*4

+It is natural to write literal back-slash and quote characters.
+The use of an implicit rule name for the character range in the `chars` rule also looks reasonably natural and obvious.

+But if this grammar is ported into a C style string then it will need to be modified to escape the backslash and quote characters:

+    "    Str    = '\"' chars* '\"'                  \n"
+    "    chars  = ~(_0-1F/'\\'/'\"')+ / '\\' esc    \n"
+    "    esc    = [\"\\/bfnrt] / 'u' [0-9a-fA-F]*4  \n"

+To be able to port the grammar verbatim it needs to be written without any literal quote or back-slash characters, like this:

+    Str    = _DQ chars* _DQ
+    chars  = ~(_0-1F / _BS / _DQ)+ / _BS esc
+    esc    = [/bfnrt] / _BS / _DQ / 'u' [0-9a-fA-F]*4

+Or using implicit rules to directly express character codes:

+    Str    = _22 chars* _22
+    chars  = ~(_0-1F/_5C/_22)+ / _5C esc
+    esc    = [/bfnrt] / _5C / _22 / 'u' [0-9a-fA-F]*4

+The implicit rules are not quite as nice and easy to read as the literal characters, but it does have the merit or being directly portable.
+Of course this is a worst case example, most grammar rules do not require back-slash or double quote characters.

+If a grammar is intended as a standard specification where verbatim portability is important, then eliminating the use of literal quote marks and back-slash characters is worthwhile.
+But for other grammars this will be a minor detail and a stylistic preference.

 ##  The pPEG Grammar Grammar